-Blue Energy Limited, an energy company, explores, evaluates, and develops conventional and unconventional oil and gas resources primarily in Queensland and the Northern Territory in Australia.
-It holds 2P reserves of 71 PJ; 3P reserves of 298 PJ; and contingent resources of 4,179 PJ in ATP814P, ATP813, and ATP854P.
-The company is based in Brisbane, Australia.
+Blue Energy Limited, an oil and gas exploration company, undertakes exploration, evaluation, and development of conventional and unconventional oil and gas resources primarily in Queensland and the Northern Territory in Australia.
+It holds 2P reserves of 71 PJ; 3P reserves of 298 PJ; and 3P + 2C reserves of 1,464 PJ.
+The company was founded in 2004 and is based in Brisbane, Australia.

 Frequently asked questions

 More guides on Finder

 How to buy Blue Energy units | A$51.7

 Steps to owning and managing Vanguard Australian Fixed Interest Index ETF units.